Villages of Royal Palm

 1707 Weeping Elm Circle, Port Orange, Florida 32128

 On Florida's Northeastern Coast, Villages of Royal Palm Has Single Family Homes and Town Homes, a Clubhouse, Swimming Pools, Tennis Courts, Putting Greens, Lush Landscaping and Oceanfront Beaches Down the Road

-Just 45 minutes east of Orlando in northeastern Florida, Port Orange is the site of Villages of Royal Palm, an established, gated community planned developed by Winston-James Development.
-It dates from the first 10 years of this century and is an all ages community that markets to the 55+ demographic.
+Just 45 minutes east of Orlando in northeastern Florida, Port Orange is the site of Villages of Royal Palm, a lush, established, gated community planned developed by Winston-James Development.
+It dates from the early years of this century and is an all ages community that markets to the 55+ demographic.
 Most residents are retirees and empty-nesters.

 The development's town homes and single family houses are single story and constructed with durable concrete blocks, a favorite Florida building material.
 Floor plans start at about 1,505 square feet and range up to 2,416 square feet.
 Most homes have two to four bedrooms, a garage, a lanai or an optional back porch.
 Designs are open with kitchens that melt into spacious great rooms.
 Most are built with 40-year architectural roof shingles, rocker electrical switches, and granite countertops.

-Prices begin in the low- to mid-$300,000s.
+Prices begin in the high-$300,000s.
 Please verify this price with a Realtor as it may change down the road.
-The HOA fee is in the low-$400s per month and pays for landscaping, yearly pressure cleaning, and painting (every five years).
+The HOA fee for most homes is $442 per month and pays for landscaping, yearly pressure cleaning, and painting (every five years).